trieb-work/nextjs-turbo-redis-cache/README.md

 - Eventual consistency: In a master-replica setup
 - Eventual consistency: In Redis Cluster mode:

+Consistency levels of Caching Handler:
+If Redis is used in a single node setup and Request Deduplication is turned off, only then the caching handler will have strong consistency.

 If using Request Deduplication, the strong consistency is not guaranteed anymore.
 The following sequence can happen with request deduplication:
 Instance 1: call set A 1
 Instance 1: served set A 1